cyberchitta/vibe-gain/.llm-context/rules/lc/ins-developer.md

 4. Explain rationale when asked
 5. Be direct and concise
 6. Think step by step
-7. Use conventional commit format
+7. Use conventional commit format with co-author attribution
 8. Follow project-specific instructions

 ## Response Structure